Ann Woolcock

-Ann Janet Woolcock AO FAA FRACP (11 December 1937 – 17 February 2001) was an Australian respiratory physician–scientist and one of the world's leading asthma experts.
+Ann Janet Woolcock (11 December 1937 – 17 February 2001) was an Australian respiratory physician–scientist and one of the world's leading asthma experts.
 She contributed greatly to the field of asthma research and founded the Institute of Respiratory Medicine, Sydney, which is now known as the Woolcock Institute of Medical Research.

-In 1992 Woolcock became the first woman in clinical medicine to be elected a Fellow of the Australian Academy of Science.
-She was a founding member and President of the Asian Pacific Society of Respirology, and was the Principal Scientist of the Cooperative Research Centre for Asthma (CRC for Asthma) in 1999.
+In 1992, Woolcock became the first woman in clinical medicine to be elected a Fellow of the Australian Academy of Science.
+She was a founding member and president of the Asian Pacific Society of Respirology, and was the principal scientist of the Cooperative Research Centre for Asthma (CRC for Asthma) in 1999.

 Early life and education

 Ann Janet Woolcock was born in Reynella, South Australia on 11 December 1937.
 She was the oldest of four children.
 After attending Reynella Public School, she completed her secondary education in Adelaide at Walford Church of England Girls Grammar.
 She then went on to study medicine at the University of Adelaide before beginning her postgraduate studies in respiratory medicine at University of Sydney to complete a thesis on the mechanical behaviour of lungs in asthma (awarded 1967) with a focus on hyperinflation.